techlahoma/board_meetings/2017/05_may.md

   * Draft 1 of a polcy taking into account the discussion thread is complete.
 Action: item read proposal.
 ## Proposals
 * Move board meeting invites from meetup (a public place) to our Techlahoma GSuite Calendar (a private place).
+* Implement a team-based password manager with roles to avoid Techlahoma passwords being locked to personal accounts.

 ## President's Report